menglishca/keyin-course-notes/content/databases/sprints/midterm/_index.md

 ---
 title: 1.
-Midterm Sprint
+Midterm Sprint - Individual
 ---

 ## Objective
-- Design a database and the tables within it, verify the tables are in 3NF, perform queries on the database and implement a CLI application to interact with it.
+- Individually design a database and the tables within it, verify the tables are in 3NF, perform queries on the database and implement a CLI application to interact with it.
 - Due date: **November 3rd, 2024 @ 11:59PM NDT**

 ### Problem Statement